petershin/liferay-learn/docs/courses/latest/en/application-development/modeling-data-structures/determining-data-entities.md

 1. Click *Save*.

-   This creates a draft object definition with these standard data fields:
+   This creates a draft object definition with these system fields:

       * `createDate`
       * `creator`